John F. Kennedy at Freie Universität

 And they won’t be disappointed: A few minutes later the President of the United States, John F. Kennedy, starts his highly acclaimed speech at Freie Universität Berlin.

-Anniversary Program: With several lectures, an official ceremony, and a symposium Freie Universität is drawing attention to the significance of the American President's visit in Berlin as well as to the speech he gave at the university in Dahlem 50 years ago.
+50th Anniversary Program: With several lectures, an official ceremony, and a symposium Freie Universität was drawing attention to the significance of the American President's visit in Berlin as well as to the speech he gave at the university in Dahlem.

 All lthe tickets were gone within a very short time, and hours before the President's speech, the atmosphere in Dahlem was euphoric.
 This was the 26th of June, 1963, in Dahlem.